 A Metrobus ended up on top of a brick wall earlier this month after a bus accident.
 According to a police report, a vehicle struck the “accordion” part of the bus, which caused the bus driver to panic and jump the curb, hit a tree and land on top of the brick wall.
-Fortunately, none of the 13 passengers were injured.
+Fortunately, none of the 13 passengers were injured, but the question was raised “Is WMATA failing to Train Its Bus Drivers?”

 Just a few weeks prior, another Metrobus accident occurred where a bus hopped a curb after the driver experienced a medical emergency.
 Several days before that, another bus accident left a bus driver and two passengers injured.